Belton Park walk

 Make your way from the visitor reception building towards the front steps of Belton House.
 As you look at the mansion, follow the small gravel path on your right into the park, keeping the estate railing on your left.
-During the spring and summer months, when sheep are grazing this area of the park, you will also have to go through a small pedestrian gate to pass through the temporary electric fencing.
+When sheep are grazing this area of the park, you will also have to go through a small pedestrian gate to pass through the temporary electric fencing.
 Follow the tree line all the way to the gate in the wooden fence.

 Seen from across the parkland during the walk, the tower was completed in 1751 for Viscount Tyrconnel.
 The viewing tower was designed as a focal point.
 Guests would gaze out along the avenue of lime and horse chestnut trees towards this ‘eye catcher’ on the hill.
 Reach Bellmount Tower from the car park on Five Gates Road, it is not accessible from this walk.

 Before the wooden gate, bear right along the fence line and up the hill to pick up the path that runs along the back of Old Wood.
 The wood is identified as ‘Old Wood’ on estate maps dating back to 1690.
 The wood is a sanctuary for Belton’s wild fallow deer, and they can often be seen resting here.
 Once you reach the other side of the wood, you’ll come to the fence line that denotes the edge of the golf course.
 At this point bear right, heading downhill and passing the 19th century Grade II listed Conduit House on your left.